10deepaktripathi/Embedding-Analysis-Using-Transformers/README.md

 1. Cosine Similarity between Medical Keyword Pairs: The cosine similarity was calculated for pairs of medical keywords to measure their similarity.
 A higher cosine similarity score indicates greater similarity between the keywords.

 2. Scatter Plot of Clinic Notes Embeddings: The clinic notes were transformed into embeddings using different models, and the embeddings were visualized using scatter plots.
 The goal was to observe if similar categories of clinic notes formed distinct clusters in the plot.

-3.Perform K-Means clustering on clinic notes embeddings and then check which type of category's (gastroenterology, cardiovascular, neurology) data produces the similar type of embedding.
+3. Perform K-Means clustering on clinic notes embeddings and then check which type of category's (gastroenterology, cardiovascular, neurology) data produces the similar type of embedding.
 In other ways we want to check which model is getting confused among different types of category’s data points.

 ## Embedding Models